2020 Summer Reading Book: Grit

 Summer Reading Essay Contest

 Respond in an essay of 2-3 typed pages (please use double spacing and 12-point font).
-Use evidence from the book to support your point of view.
-All quotes from the text must be cited with page numbers.
+All quotes of paraphrased material from the text must be cited with page numbers.

-Please submit your entry by August 11, 2017.
-All submissions should be saved with your first and last name and attached in a Microsoft Word document.
-Please email your essays to Maggie.Hernandez@shu.edu.
-Winners will be announced at Convocation on August 27, 2017.
+Submit your entry by Friday, August 14, 2020.
+All submissions should be saved with your first and last name on the top of the essay and an attached Microsoft Word document.
+E-mail your essays to Maggie.firstname.lastname@example.org.

-1 First Place Winner will receive a $400 gift card to the Seton Hall bookstore
+- One First Place winner will receive a $400.00 gift card to the Seton Hall Bookstore

-2 Honorable Mentions will each receive a $100 gift card to the Seton Hall bookstore
+- Two Honorable Mention winner will receive a $100.00 gift card to the Seton Hall Bookstore

 Summer Reading Program

-Seton Hall University's first year students begin their common learning experience in the summer before their freshman year when they participate in the Summer Reading Program.
-Since 2003, incoming freshmen have been required to read a text that is selected for its ability to generate thoughtful discussion.
-The nominated text is then discussed in all ENGL 1201 and University Life classes, and some CORE 1101 classes.
-The Summer Reading Program not only introduces students to academic life at SHU, but also fosters student engagement.
+Seton Hall University's first year students begin their common learning experience in the summer before their first-year when they participate in the Summer Reading Program.
+Since 2003, incoming first-year students have been required to read a text that is selected for its ability to generate thoughtful discussion.
+The nominated text is then discussed in all University Life classes.
+The Summer Reading Program not only introduces students to academic life at SHU but also fosters student engagement.

 - 2016: The Other Wes Moore by Wes Moore